SamuelDowse/DeviceTracker/README.md

 2. Double tap the screen to remove the devices from yourself.

 ##### If you wish to remove devices from yourself while taking out more devices:
-1. Scan your own QE code.
+1. Scan your own barcode.
 2. Scan the devices you want to return.
 3. Scan the devices you want to use.
 4. Double tap the screen to assign the devices accordingly.